newrelic/newrelic-ruby-agent/test/multiverse/README.md

 ## Running Specific Tests and Environments

-Multiverse tests live in the `test/multiverse` directory, with each subdirectory beneath that directory representing a suite.
+Multiverse tests live in the `test/multiverse` directory, with each subdirectory beneath `test/multiverse/suites` representing a suite.
 Generally speaking, a suite is a collection of tests that share a common 3rd-party dependency (or set of dependencies).
 You can run all tests belonging to a suite like so:

 ```shell
 # agent_only = suite name